Life

 My midyear exams were due to start in two weeks, and I found myself to be a widower at the tender age of 22.
 I wrote a few exams, passed a few, and failed a few.
 Actually, I couldn’t care less.
 I completed a few courses by the end of that year and then sat down to take stock.

-Both my parents were well educated.
+Both my parents were well-educated.
 My late father held a D.Sc.
-Mechanical Engineering degree, my late mother a Bachelor’s in Social Work plus a post-graduate diploma in Marriage Counselling from UNISA.
-My sister had at the time her Bachelor’s in Drama and Movement (today she has a PhD in Drama) and my brother a B.Sc.
+Mechanical Engineering degree, my late mother has a Bachelor’s in Social Work, plus a post-graduate diploma in Marriage Counselling from UNISA.
+My sister had, at the time, her Bachelor’s in Drama and Movement (today she has a PhD in Drama) and my brother a B.Sc.
 Electronic Engineering (Hons).

 Little brother was the varsity dropout.